-Johnny Cash wrote more than 1500 country songs and became America's most famous country singer.
+Johnny Cash wrote more than 1500 country songs and became America’s most famous country singer.
 His fans included every president in his lifetime from Richard Nixon on, and almost everyone recognizes his voice.
 In his fifties he was diagnosed with diabetes, an avoidable and curable disease that made him miserable for the last two decades of his life.
 He died prematurely at age 71 because he broke almost every rule for living a healthful life: he smoked heavily, drank alcohol to excess, took excessive amounts of illicit and prescription drugs, was overweight, did not exercise and ate an unhealthful diet.
+Out-of-control diabetes can damage nerves everywhere in the body, and in his case, it damaged the involuntary nerves that control breathing, digestion, heart rate, and blood pressure to cause a condition called Multi System Atrophy that eventually killed him.

 Early Life and Career